top of page

 Andrew Solomon

-The main point is to avoid messing with the self-controlled biological computer that uses discomfort and pain to send important messages to our mind.
-Try to listen carefully to these “cries and whispers.”
+The main point is to avoid interfering with the self-regulating biological system that uses discomfort and pain to send important messages to our mind.
+Listen carefully to these “cries and whispers.”
 Interpret them correctly.
-Provide appropriate and fast responses to your body’s requests.
+Provide timely and appropriate responses to your body’s requests.
 This is the easiest and most productive way to interact with pain.

 a doctor's notebook